+AVHRR channels are effectively ‘broader’ picking up larger portion of the red, green, blue, near-infrared therefore making comparison somewhat difficult and AVHRR data more sensitive to poor atmospheric conditions.

 When summarizing raster values for an area of interest (polygon), statistics can be run on a pixel by pixel basis, or the function can be run on the mean values of EVI (NDVI) for the polygon

 In the case of a tie the function chooses the first instance of the maxima for the max date.
 Ties separated by a single lower value, the middle value between the two instances of the maxima is chosen.
 Ties separated by two lower values, the middle left value is chosen.